Raymond-Epitech/Hestia/beta_test_plan.md

   2. User goes to the post page by touching the fridge icon
 	3. User touches the “+” button
 	4. An input form appears, allowing the user to fill in the post content and color
-	5. User fill the blank and click on “poster”
+	5. User fill the blank and click on “post”
 	6. the post is added to the page

 ### 3.3 Test scenario 3